Chapter 1: The New Jacob

 Hugo heaved his round, bulky body up a narrow trail towards a hilltop clearing.
 Stumbling on the uneven ground, he thought about his situation.

-Earlier, when he and Ben had hauled Desmond out of the Island's Heart, Hugo had howled with sorrow when Desmond emerged instead of Jack.
+Earlier, when he and Ben had hauled Desmond out of the Island's Heart, Hugo had packed all his anguish into one long howl when Desmond was tied to that rope instead of Jack.
 Life was life, though, wasn't it?
 Had he been forced to choose, would he have picked Jack over Desmond?

 Yes, Hugo had to admit, he would have.
 And oh Jack, stupid Jack, why had he done it?Jack had to have known it would be suicide.Hadn't Jack said that he was already dead?